cozis/WL/README.md

 ### HTML escaping

-If you want to ascape any value to avoid rendering dynamic data as HTML elements, you can use the `escape` operator
+If you want to escape any value to avoid rendering dynamic data as HTML elements, you can use the `escape` operator

 ```
 escape(<p>Hello, world!</p>)